pdf-raku/PDF-Tags-raku/docs/PDF/Tags/Elem.md

     method text() returns Str

 Return the text for the node and its children.
-Uses `ActualText()` if present.
+Uses `ActualText()` if present in the current node or its ancestors.
 Otherwise this is computed as concatenated child text elements.

 ### method Alt